fath-nasrudin/cookpad-superlight/README.md

 # cookpad-superlight

 ## Introduction
-cookpad-superlight is just a simple website with 4 HTML files that have a fancy name.
+cookpad-superlight is just a simple html-only website with 4 HTML files that have a fancy name.

 In this project, I just practice my basic HTML skills.